 Realised gains and losses on investments are calculated as the difference between net sales proceeds and their valuation at the last Statement of Financial Position date or, where purchased during the year, the purchase price.
-The investments are stated at fair value through profit or loss.

 Unrealised gains and losses on investments represent the difference between the valuation of fair value assets at the Statement of Financial Position date and their valuation at the last Statement of Financial Position date or, where purchased during the year, the purchase price.
+Fair value for financial investments is by reference to market value, where they are publicly traded, or where they can be measured reliably, for example by using a valuation technique (see 1.20).